-Frauds adopt multiple ways such as scamming or phishing to steal/ possess cell phone’s PIN number.
+Frauds adopt multiple ways such as scamming or phishing to steal/ possess a cell phone’s PIN number.
 Researchers have recently discovered a new way to do so.

-In a conference regarding human-computer interactions in May, 2017 that would be taking place in the USA; researchers of Stuttgart and Ludwig Macmillan University of Munich would be submitting their research papers on the new ways of pin hacking.
+In a conference regarding human-computer interactions in May 2017 that would be taking place in the USA; researchers of Stuttgart and Ludwig Macmillan University of Munich would be submitting their research papers on the new ways of pin hacking.

 The percentage falls to 80 percent after 30 seconds.
-But the possibility lowers down to 35 percent if it reaches to 45 seconds.
+But the possibility lowers down to 35 percent if it reaches 45 seconds.